Research & Scholarly Foundations

 Works in Progress

 Across the domains described above, additional manuscripts and book chapters are in active development.
 Details are intentionally limited prior to publication.
-These works remain independent of and non-contributory to any filed intellectual property or system architecture evaluated within the Studio.
+These works remain independent from any filed intellectual property or architected system evaluated within the Studio.